* This page is for Consumers *

 Without treatment, death occurs within 48 hours.
 Even with treatment, about one of eight people with an infected limb and about two of three people with infection in the torso die.

 Fluids from the wound are examined under a microscope to check for clostridia, and cultures are done to confirm their presence.
 However, not all people with clostridia have gas gangrene.
-Confirmation of the diagnosis may require exploratory surgery or removal of a tissue sample for examination under a microscope (biopsy) to check for characteristic changes in muscle.
+Confirmation of the diagnosis often requires exploratory surgery or removal of a tissue sample for examination under a microscope (biopsy) to check for characteristic changes in muscle.

 Generic NameSelect Brand Names